rowinf/rowinf.github.io/content/posts/2024-07-23-are-frameworks-friends.md

 The evil framework might have a tribe of committed evangelists, who depend on the success of their framework to find work.

-The evil framework's efficacy claims are difficult to substantiate, but once adopted, the cost of switching to something else is high.
+The evil framework's efficacy claims are difficult to substantiate, but once adopted, the cost of switching to something else is too high.
+Reasoning here being that we've invested too much into it, and we don't have time to switch to anything else.

-While not all frameworks are evil, and no actual evil people need be involved, it's important to note what evil frameworks do to the web.
-We should be more discerning in our adoption of technologies, and strive for a web we want to be part of.
-Evil frameworks triumph when good developers do nothing.
+This can happen without anyone's explicit intent.
+There is actually an essay on how worse software tends to dominate the market.
+[The Rise of Worse is Better](https://www.dreamsongs.com/RiseOfWorseIsBetter.html)